-A high nostril piercing is a nasal piercing placed on the upper part of your nostril, closer to the nasal bridge rather than the soft, lower part of the nostril.
-This positioning creates a distinct look that emphasizes the upper contour of the nose.
+A high‑nostril piercing is a nasal piercing placed on the upper part of your nostril, closer to the nasal bridge rather than the soft, lower part of the nostril.
+This positioning creates a distinct look that emphasizes the upper contour of the high‑nostril.

 Yes.
 Like any nasal piercing, you’ll feel a brief, sharp pinch during insertion, with some moderate discomfort afterward.
 Because the tissue in the upper nostril is thinner and closer to cartilage, some individuals might experience slightly more sensitivity than with a standard nostril piercing.

-- The piercer will then install sterile, implant-certified titanium or solid gold barbell through the newly created piercing channel and threads on the bead.
+The piercer will then install sterile, implant-certified titanium or solid gold jewelry through the newly created piercing channel and thread on the bead.

 The upper nostril area consists of thinner tissue and a higher proportion of cartilage, which has a lower blood supply compared to softer tissue.
 This means healing is typically slower and requires more careful aftercare.